djjd47130/Cayan/README.md

 3. `TCayanGeniusAgreement`: Allows you to send a command to the Genius device requesting the consumer to either Accept or Decline an agreement, while displaying a scrollable text area where an agreement is displayed.
 4. `TCayanGeniusEmulator`: Allows you to serve a virtual emulator, mimicing a real Genius CED device.
 This component is primarily used in the Genius CED Emulator application.

+## Test Application

+There is a test application provided with this repo, which demonstrates actual usage of the Genius solution by a Point-of-Sale application.
+It is as close as possible to a real Point-of-Sale, without any actual database or use-case abilities.
+It's primarily used for testing and demonstrating the Genius devices.

+## Genius CED Emulator

+Included is an emulator application which mimics a Genius device.
+This emulator can be used in place of a real device, and allows you to test your own integration with Genius without actually needing a device of your own.
+While the device is as close as possible to the real thing, it is not capable of actually processing real payments.